Dundas BI licensing

 For licensing purposes, the entire ecosystem of servers and software referencing a single Dundas BI Application Database is referred to as a Dundas BI Instance.
 Dundas BI licensing is tied to such an instance and there may be a limit on the number of servers permitted to connect to the instance.

 2.5.
 License format

 A Dundas BI license is a block of XML text; there is no license "file" involved per se.
 Installation of a license can be done remotely from the Dundas BI Administration interface and simply involves copying and pasting the license XML text obtained from Dundas.

 2.6.
 Core count

-A Dundas BI license supports a set number of CPU cores, up to a maximum of 64 per installation.
+A Dundas BI license may specify a set number of allowed CPU cores.
 The core counting method is indicated in the license:

 - Per-server – the sum of CPU cores present on the server running the application.